codepiyush/devconnector/README.md

 ### `npm client-install`

-Install dependencies for the React frontend client.<br>
+Installs dependencies for the React frontend client.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!